 With 2LT Stendsland acting as the forward observer, the TXNG artillerymen fired much of their available ammunition as IJA forces were approaching the bridge at Leuwiliang.

-As the Japanese began advancing, Blackburn sought to re-orient his troops, and the machine gunners were subsequently moved to the Leuwiliang area, 24 km west of Buitenzorg along an expected main avenue of advance, and they were given the task for defence the bridge over the Tjianten River.
+As the Japanese began advancing, Blackburn sought to re-orient his troops, and the machine gunners were subsequently moved to the Leuwiliang area, 24 km west of Buitenzorg along an expected main avenue of advance, and they were given the task for defense the bridge over the Tjianten River.
+In his North Tx Univ Oral History Interview, 1LT Wright states that his F Battery fired over 300 shells killing over 400 IJA troops as they approached the bridge.

 Highly accurate volleys from D Battery 2/131st Field Artillery, destroyed many Japanese tanks and trucks.
 Blackforce managed to hold up the Japanese advance for two full days before being forced to withdraw to Soekabumi, lest it become trapped by Japanese flanking maneuvres, and was ordered to retreat.